Funeral Arrangements

 (Order of Christian Funerals #4)

-A funeral is a time of sadness and mourning.
-But for Christians it is also a time to rejoice, for the Lord Jesus has won a great victory over death and made it possible for us to pass through to new and eternal life.
-This is our unwavering hope.
+A funeral is always a time of sadness and mourning.
+Yet for Christians, it is also a time of hope and quiet rejoicing, for our Lord Jesus Christ has triumphed over death, opening for us the way to eternal life.
+This is our unwavering faith: that those who die in Christ will rise with Him in glory.

-If you are making arrangements for the funeral of a relative or friend, your funeral director and our parish office staff can help you choose the appropriate elements to make it a meaningful celebration of trust and hope in Jesus Christ.
+If you are making arrangements for the funeral of a loved one, your funeral director and our Parish Office staff will be glad to assist you in selecting the appropriate elements that will make the liturgy a meaningful celebration of trust and hope in Christ Jesus.

 Preparing for Death